kaiosilveira/test-driven-development/README.md

 ## TDD examples from the book

-The book is divided in three parts and contains two concrete examples.
+The book is divided into three parts and contains two concrete examples.
 The first of them is an implementation of a system to handle multi-currency money.
 The second is an implementation of a testing tool similar to xUnit.

-### Part I: The Money example
+### Part I: The Money Example

-In this example we implement a system able to handle multi-currency operations.
+In this example, we implement a system able to handle multi-currency operations.
 We have an expression as our starting point.
 The expression is:

 ```
 $5 + 10CHF = $10 if rate is 2:1